tc39/proposal-deep-path-properties-for-record/README.md

 #{ a: #{ b: #{ 0: 123 } } }
 ```

-Because of this ambiguity, attempting to use a deep path property where the path doesn't already exist in the spread value, or where there an ambiguity in what to create (like the number-like key example above), a `TypeError` should be thrown.
+To keep things simple and minimal, attempting to use a deep path property where the path doesn't already exist in the spread value (whether there is this kind of ambiguity or not) throws a `TypeError`.

 #### What happens if a deep path property attempts to set a non-number-like key on a Tuple